Root number in integer parameter families of elliptic curves: Analytical conjectures and sieves

 \subsection{Combination of the conjectures}

-In \cite[Theorem 2.9]{Desjardins1}, the author prove an analytical theorem for homogeneous polynomial of two variables indicating a sort of independence between the two properties of the values of a polynomial \begin{itemize} \item being ``squarefree" \item having the same ``parity of the number of factors". \end{itemize} In this paper we prove the following 1-variable analogue of that result:
+In \cite[Theorem 2.9]{Desjardins1}, the author proves an analytical theorem for homogeneous polynomials of two variables indicating a sort of independence between the two properties of the values of a polynomial \begin{itemize} \item being ``squarefree" \item having the same ``parity of the number of factors". \end{itemize} In this paper we need the following 1-variable analogue of that result, whose proof can be found in \cite[Th\'eor\`eme 1.3.8]{Desjardinsthese}: